Insomnia vs Sleep Apnea - What’s the Difference?

 Insomnia does more than make you groggy.
 Sleeplessness disrupts your ability to concentrate.
 The consequences can be serious, and people with insomnia are at an increased risk of accidents.
 The cognitive impairments that come from insomnia can also lead to depression, anxiety, and performance issues on the job.

-For primary insomnia, behavioral therapists have a few suggestions.
+For primary insomnia treatment, behavioral therapists have a few suggestions.
 For starters, improve your sleeping environment and change your nightly habits.
 One suggestion?
 Leaving the bed when you can’t sleep, instead of lying there tossing and turning.

 When it comes to secondary insomnia, the best way to resolve it is to address whatever triggered it in the first place.
 And no matter what kind of insomnia you have, cognitive behavioral therapy and relaxation techniques such as yoga may help as well.